Johnny Ford

 Rachael: I gotcha, yeah.
 How has drag impacted or changed you?

-Johnny: Drag has made me 1000 times happier.
-And, I don’t know.
-It feels like you unlock something when you do drag.
-I’ve always encouraged people to try it at least once.
-I feel like you learn a little bit more about who you are when you step into it and the bravado that it gives you.
-I just, I think it opens up your world and your view, and your understanding of more like the like queer community when you do it.
+Johnny: Drag has made me a thousand times happier.
+And, I don’t know, it just, like, feels like you unlock something when you do drag.
+I always encouraged people to try it at least once.
+I feel like you learn a little bit more about who you are when you step into it.
+And the bravado that it gives you, I just… I think it opens up your world and your view and your understanding of more… of the, like, the like queer community when you do it.

 Rachael: Right.

-Johnny: I think it has just made me more mindful, more celebratory, more queer person which I absolutely love.
+Johnny: I feel like it has just made me a more mindful, more celebratory, more queer person which I absolutely love.

-Rachael: Would you say that it’s like, impacted your confidence as a person when you’re out of drag?
+Rachael: Yeah.
+Would you say that it’s, like, impacted your confidence as a person when you’re out of drag?

-Johnny: 100%.
-100% I think it has impacted my confidence out of drag.
-Like being able to command a presence or– like the people I don’t know, and, you know, I’ve never really been a shy person.
-I definitely think that drag has had an impact in my overall confidence as a whole.
+Johnny: Like, being able to, like, command a presence or… like, to people I don’t know, and… you know, I’ve, I’ve never really been a shy person, but I definitely think that drag has had an impact in my overall [unclear] and, like, confidence [unclear].

 Rachael: I love that.
 Okay, next, what do you think is the purpose of drag?

 Johnny: Oh my gosh.
-So, for me, the purpose of drag is–it changes for each person.
+[Laughter] So, for me, the purpose of drag is… it changes for each person, right?
 Some people may want to do drag as an escape from their current situation.

 Rachael: Right.

 Johnny: They may want to step into a new personality or try something new.
-There may be more people that choose like to do drag because they love to entertain and be onstage.
+There may be more people that choose, like, to do drag because they love to entertain and be onstage.
 There might be people who do drag because they love fashion and creativity.
-And so for me, it’s—it’s completely based on the person, because there are so many different reasons that you could do drag and what I love as well, is drag is ever evolving.
-You might get into drag because you love doing clothes, or you love doing hair and makeup, and then you learn something new and directing thought into something even more fulfilling in the future.
+And so, for me, it’s, it’s completely based on the person, because there are so many different reasons that you could do drag.
+And what I love as well, is beca– like, drag is ever-evolving.
+You might get into drag because you love to do clothes, or you love doing hair and makeup.
+And then you learn something new, and drag becomes something even more fulfilling in the future.

 Johnny: Is drag sexual?
 Is that the question?